nicholas-johnson/nicholasjohnson.com/src/pages/maths-for-machine-learning/terminology.md

 Tensors are N dimensional arrays.
 A one dimensional tensor is also a vector.
 A two dimensional tensor is also a matrix.

-Tensors are hard to represent on paper, but we could have a go using a collection of matrix of matrices
+Tensors are hard to represent on paper, but we could have a go at showing a 3d tensor using a vector of matrices:

 $$
 X = \left[ \begin{array}{c}